Concordium/concordium.github.io/source/shared/net/references/manage-accounts.rst

-The relationship between the different balances can be best illustrated on an example.\ [#footnote-ignore-fees]_ Suppose that on January 1 the account starts with 100 GTU on the public balance.
+The relationship between the different balances can be best illustrated on an example.\ [#footnote-ignore-fees]_ Suppose that on January 1 the account starts with 100 CCD on the public balance.
 None of it is locked-up or staked.

-Then on January 2 the account receives 50 GTU via a :ref:`transfer with schedule<glossary-transfer-with-schedule>` with the release scheduled for December 31 of the same year.
-At this point, January 2, the account has 100 GTU at disposal, the rest being locked.
-If the account tried to transfer more than 100 GTU the transaction would be rejected.
+Then on January 2 the account receives 50 CCD via a :ref:`transfer with schedule<glossary-transfer-with-schedule>` with the release scheduled for December 31 of the same year.
+At this point, January 2, the account has 100 CCD at disposal, the rest being locked.
+If the account tried to transfer more than 100 CCD the transaction would be rejected.

-On January 3 the account becomes a baker with the initial stake of 125 GTU.
+On January 3 the account becomes a baker with the initial stake of 125 CCD.
-This is successful because the total public balance is 150GTU.
+This is successful because the total public balance is 150CCD.
-After this the account still has 25 GTU at disposal.
+After this the account still has 25 CCD at disposal.

 Account sequence number